hager-shiref/Paymob-integration/README.md

 # Paymob_integration

-This repo contains how to deal with paymob integration
+This repo contains integration with payment getway (paymob) using card and refrence code